tofnoob/tofnoob.github.io/checklists/checklists.md

 <ins>**Skull Shark x15**</ins>

 You can AFK farm these at the boar icon spot below, near the `Spacerift: Central Secluded Rock` teleporter.
+There are 3 sharks near the bottom of that point.

-For a video guide then see Gateoo's guide [here](https://youtu.be/Up2-epfHWWs?list=PLexT4z6TXJCGFO9A7wQ4YvDev5Cto2JSF&t=720)
+For a video guide then see Gateoo's guide [here](https://youtu.be/Up2-epfHWWs?list=PLexT4z6TXJCGFO9A7wQ4YvDev5Cto2JSF&t=720).

 ![](images/innars_shark_farm.png)